 import freud import gsd.hoomd # Create a freud compute object (RDF is the canonical example) rdf = freud.density.RDF(bins=50, r_max=5) # Load a GSD trajectory (see docs for other formats) traj = gsd.hoomd.open('trajectory.gsd', 'rb') for frame in traj: rdf.compute(system=frame, reset=False) # Get bin centers, RDF data from attributes r = rdf.bin_centers y = rdf.rdf

 Support and Contribution¶

 Please visit our repository on GitHub for the library source code.
-Any issues or bugs may be reported at our issue tracker, while questions and discussion can be directed to our forum.
+Any issues or bugs may be reported at our issue tracker, while questions and discussion can be directed to our user forum.
 All contributions to freud are welcomed via pull requests!